Classic Lobster Thermidor Recipe with Lobster Meat, Parmesan, and White Wine

 Frequently Asked Questions

-What is the origin of Lobster Thermidor?
+What is the Origin of Traditional Lobster Thermidor?

 Lobster Thermidor originated in Paris, France, in the late 1800s.
 There are different theories about its exact origin, with some attributing it to a Paris restaurant named Marie’s in 1894, and others suggesting it was named by Napoleon.